- Nationwide network of independent insurance agents

 - Moody's: A2

-Safeco Insurance has earned great scores from leading credit rating agencies like A.M.
-Best, S&P, and Moody’s.
-These scores are reflections of Safeco’s financial strength and claims-paying ability.
-However, its NAIC rating is 1.25, which means Safeco has received more complaints than the average car insurance provider its size.
-Customers most often complain about poor customer services practices and unexpected rate hikes.
+Safeco Insurance has earned great scores from leading credit rating agencies like AM Best, and S&P. These scores are reflections of Safeco’s financial strength and claims-paying ability.

 Safeco’s Types of Insurance